umisama/go-regexpcache/README.md

 # umisama/go-regexpcache [![Build Status](https://travis-ci.org/umisama/go-regexpcache.svg)](https://travis-ci.org/umisama/go-regexpcache)

 ## what's this?
-This is a cachable regexp package.
+This is a cacheable regexp package.
 If expression is used two times or more, this returns cached regexp.Regexp object in very less time. go-regexpcache has compatible interface with official regexp package.

 Here is simple usage: